AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/README.md

 The 12 Volt is reduced to 5 Volt with a DC Step Down Converter (D24V10F5, https://www.pololu.com/product/2831).

 GPIO 15 is used for the data from the RXB6 receiver.
 As antenna please use a short wire (e.g. 17,3 cm).
-GPIO 2 is used to generate accustical feedback with a buzzer.
+GPIO 2 is used to generate accustical feedback with a piezo buzzer.

 For programming the KeyFob please use the sketch ESP32_433_Programming.ino (https://github.com/AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/tree/master/ESP32_433_Programming).
 The Transmitter has to be connected to GPIO 19.